 Wash and dry oxtail.
 Place in a large bowl.
 Season with the spices (garlic, salt, pepper, allspice).
-Add browning, soy, and Worcestershire sauces to the oxtail covering each piece well.
-Marinate for at least 2 hours.
+Add garlic, ginger, ½ the yellow or red onions, ½ the green onions, browning, soy, and Worcestershire sauces to the oxtail covering each piece well.
+Marinate for at least 2 hours preferably overnight.

-Add carrots, onions, celery, and garlic and saute 2-3 minutes adding a bit of the seasoning as you go.
-Add the paste and mix well.
+Add carrots, remaining yellow or red onions, remaining green onions, celery, bell peppers, and saute 2-3 minutes adding a bit of the seasoning as you go.
+Add the green seasoning and mix well.

 Add the oxtail back to the pot, mixing well.